Geometric Evaporation: Solving the Primordial Black Hole Constraint via Lattice Tension in a Polycrystalline Vacuum

 H

-The recession speed is proportional to curvature but suppressed by the lattice stiffness factor.
+The recession speed is directly proportional to the curvature of the black hole, tightly con-

 H